I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

 Priest holes also play a part in the books Miss Peregrine’s Home for Peculiar Children by Ransom Riggs, and an especially large role in the riveting ending of The Clockmaker’s Daughter by Kate Morton, which also jumps between past and present timelines to unravel a tragic mystery, involving the ghost who still lives in the house until her story is discovered.

 A fantastic period drama about a young woman out of place in Puritan New England, who is rescued at her trial partly by an unexpected person is The Witch of Blackbird Pond by Elizabeth George Speare.
-It also deals with themes of social justice, right to religion, and being a misfit in society trying to blend in.
+It also deals with themes of social justice, the right to religion, and being a misfit in society trying to blend in.

 Another mystery occurring across generations in an old house is The House on Foster Hill by Jamie Jo Wright, and a book about crossing timelines between the present and historical periods is In the Shadow of the Moon by Karen White.